 If you operate under the NY cannabis microbusiness license, you'll enjoy the following benefits:

-- Social equity advantage: New York places a strong emphasis on Social and Economic Equity (SEE) when it comes to cannabis licensing, which offers fair business opportunities to applicants in disadvantaged communities.
+- Social Equity Advantage: New York places a strong emphasis on Social and Economic Equity (SEE) when it comes to cannabis licensing, which brings fair business opportunities to applicants from disadvantaged communities.

 Eligibility Requirements